-The goldfield at Charters Towers covers a large area and therefore is being developed through accessing the ore bodies in several areas and interconnecting the mines where possible.
+The goldfield at Charters Towers covers a large area where we will be restarting this world class goldmine and therefore is being developed through accessing the ore bodies in several areas and interconnecting the mines where possible.
 There is a common management and equipment infrastructure that is available to the mines.

 The next commercial gold production area is the "Central" mine.

 Citigold has substantial development works in the Central mine area including a 238 metre deep production size access tunnel, two ventilation shafts, power, workshops, etc. This mine is planned to resume going deeper and commence commercial gold production.